nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ## 6. FAQ

 **Q**: How do I transfer my data to another Computer?<br>
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous FAP home folder.
+**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous FAP home folder.<br>
+**Q**: Why do you allow duplicate email and phone number in your add command, given that there won't be two people with the same email or number?<br>
+**A**: Currently we only have duplicate checks for name.
+We will implement duplicate checks for email and phone number in the future.<br>
+**Q**: Why can't I add appointments even though I typed the date_time correctly?<br>
+**A**: Check that you have typed the date_time in the correct case with the correct spacing.
+We apologise for the strict requirement and we promise we are working on relaxing the requirements!<br>

 --------------------------------------------------------------------------------------------------------------------